-(q) Donor-Restricted Gifts
+(a) Donor-Restricted Gifts

 Unconditional promises to give cash and other assets to the Corporation are reported at fair value at the date the promise is received.
 Conditional promises to give and indications of intentions to give are reported at fair value at the date the promise becomes unconditional.
 Contributions are reported as either temporarily or permanently restricted support if they are received with donor stipulations that limit the use of the donated assets.
-When a donor restriction is satisfied, temporarily restricted net assets are reclassified as unrestricted net assets and reported in the consolidated statements of operations as net assets released from restrictions.
-Such amounts are classified as other revenue of transfers and additions to property and equipment.
+When a donor restriction is satisfied, temporarily restricted net assets are reclassified as unrestricted net assets and either reported in the consolidated statements of operations and changes in net assets as net assets released from restrictions for operations as net assets released from restrictions for property and equipment.
 Donor-restricted contributions for operations whose restrictions are met within the same year as received are reported as unrestricted contributions in the accompanying consolidated financial statements.
 Revenue earned from contributed assets is considered unrestricted unless specifically restricted by the donor.